-If you’re planning on moving overseas in the future, you probably already realise that you’re undergoing a great process which will require both patience and understanding.
-Here’s a list of packing symbols to review when overseas shipping.
-You may see these as cartons arrive in your new home or as you travel.
+For large household relocations like moving to the United States from Australia, you may see these symbols marking fragile, flammable, and temperature-sensitive items during travel or as your cartons arrive at your new home.
 You may also purchase your own labels to keep yourself and others protected throughout your move.
 Either way, becoming familiar with these images and their meanings will keep people and contents safe.

 Top 14 International Packing Symbols You Should Know